-Due to the relatively small number of positive tests within our sample, confidence intervals are wide and therefore results should be interpreted with caution.
+Due to the relatively small number of tests and positive swab results within our sample, confidence intervals are wide and therefore results should be interpreted with caution.

 These statistics refer to infections reported in the community, by which we mean private households.
 These figures exclude infections reported in hospitals, care homes and/or other institutional settings.